 - To apply eye ointment, gently pull down your dog's lower lid, creating a pocket for the ointment.
 Rest your hand on your dog's head.
 That way, if the dog moves, you won't hit the eye with the ointment applicator.
 Then squeeze a ribbon of ointment into the dog's eye.

-- Gently pinch your dog's eye closed for a few seconds to help spread the ointment or drops evenly.
+- Gently open and close the lids for a few seconds to help spread the ointment or drops evenly.